camunda-community-hub/zeebe-client-node-js/README.md

 ### Camunda Cloud

-You can connect to Camunda Client by using the `camundaCloud` configuration option, using the `clusterId`, `clientSecret`, and `clientId` from the Camunda Cloud Console, like this:
+You can connect to Camunda Cloud by using the `camundaCloud` configuration option, using the `clusterId`, `clientSecret`, and `clientId` from the Camunda Cloud Console, like this:

 ```typescript
 const zbc = new ZB.ZBClient({